 Pizza - If you want to you can slice up some smoked Italian sausage and use it for a pizza topping.

-Appetizer - For an easy app slice the smoked pork sausage and layer a piece in between a slice of tomato and a slice of cheddar.
+Appetizer - For an easy app, slice the smoked pork sausage and layer a piece between a slice of tomato and cheddar.

 - 1.5 lbs sausage links